Support Adoption in Illinois

 Choose Life specialty license plates.
-Choose Life plates are on the road in 29 of these states, with Florida having the most, over 35,800.
+Choose Life plates are on the road in 29 of these states, with Florida having the most.
 The concept of Choose Life license plates originated in Florida, where over 11.042 million dollars have already been raised to support adoption.

 plates recently became available in Iowa.
-Initial approval has occurred in Utah, Maine and Nebraska so orders for Choose Life plates can be made there.
-Plates in those states should become available after the minimum number of orders are received.Wisconsin became the 33rd state to approve Choose Life license plates, with Maine the 32nd, Iowa the 31st state, and Alaska the 30th state.
-North Carolina was the 29th state to approve the plate, but was challenged in Federal Court and has been blocked from moving forward until the court rules on the case.
+Initial approval has occurred in Utah, Maine and Nebraska so pre-orders for Choose Life plates can be placed in those states, and the plates will become available after the minimum number of orders are received.Wisconsin became the 33rd state to approve Choose Life license plates, with Maine the 32nd, Iowa the 31st state, and Alaska the 30th state.
+North Carolina was the 29th state to approve the plate, but was challenged in Federal Court and has been blocked from moving forward until the appeals court rules on the case.

 The Seventh Circuit Court of Appeals unfavorable ruling has